-Faculty are welcome to attend the Commencement ceremonies and are encouraged to participate in the procession, wearing academic regalia.
+Faculty are welcome to attend the commencement ceremonies and are encouraged to participate in the procession, wearing academic regalia.
 Your participation is meaningful and significant to your students and their guests.
-Midyear Commencement will take place on Saturday, December 15, at 10:30 a.m. in the Varsity Gymnasium at the Student Development Complex.
+Midyear Commencement will take place on Saturday, December 14, 2019 at 10:30 a.m. in the Student Ice Arena at the Student Development Complex.

 Faculty may order a cap, gown, and hood.
 Orders will be available for pickup from The Campus Bookstore during the week prior to commencement.
 A late fee will be assessed if your order is placed after the due date.
 Please see The Campus Bookstore website for additional information and direct any questions regarding regalia to firstname.lastname@example.org.

-Commencement rehearsal will be held on Friday, December 14, at 1:30 p.m.
+Commencement rehearsal will be held on Friday, December 13, 2019 at 1:30 p.m.
 We encourage your attendance, especially if this is the first time you will be participating in the ceremony.
 Please come to the Multipurpose Room in the SDC.
-We will coordinate the procession from the Multipurpose Room to the Wood Gym.
+We will coordinate the procession from the Multipurpose Room to the Ice Arena.

 Parking is on a first-come, first-served basis.
 No parking pass is required.

-Please be in the Multipurpose Room no later than 9:45 a.m.
+Please arrive in the Multipurpose Room no later than 9:30 a.m.
 The commencement ceremony will begin promptly at 10:30 a.m.
-Please refer to the memo from Assistant Registrar Kelly Vizanko regarding where you may leave personal belongings.
+Please refer to the memo from the Registrar's Office regarding where you may leave personal belongings.

-At approximately 10:00 a.m., University Commencement Marshal, Dr. Mari Buche, will call all departmental faculty marshals to the center of the Multipurpose Room for a brief check-in to ensure each departmental faculty marshal is in attendance and to answer any questions.
+At approximately 10 a.m., all departmental marshals will be invited to the center of the Multipurpose Room for a brief check-in to ensure each department has a marshal and to answer any questions.